-

 Democracy:

 Democratic values underpin the ethos of the school.
-Pupils have the opportunity to have their voices heard through St Rose’s School Council, Eco Council and via the listening culture where all adults listen to children and value their views.
-The elections of School Councillors and Eco Warriors are based solely on pupil votes.
-Pupils’ views are sought on a range of issues, for example the pupils suggest and vote on activities to be offered in Golden Time.
-Our school Behaviour Policy includes rewards such as class points, known to the children as ‘pasta points’, which fill up a jar and when the jar is full the pupils vote on a reward of their choice as a class group.
-Children at the start of each year democratically agree class rules.
+Pupils have the opportunity to have their voices heard through St Rose’s House Captains, School Council and via the listening culture where all adults listen to children and value their views.
+The elections of House Captains and School Councillors are based solely on pupil votes.
+Pupils’ views are sought on a range of issues, for example the pupils suggest and vote on books to be read in class.
+Our school Behaviour Policy includes rewards such as house points which are then collected across the school.
+The house with the most amount of points at the end of each half term are rewarded with a treat.

 The Rule of Law: